 Complex Health Needs

-Dimensions is a charitable registered society that provides complex care services for people with autism and complex disability needs across the UK.
+Dimensions is a charitable registered society that provides complex care and support for people with autism and complex disability needs across the UK.
 We work with more than 80 local authorities and parts of the NHS to ensure that every individual receives the complex health care they need.

 Our person-centred approach takes into account additional needs such as complex dyslexia, dysphagia and epilepsy, along with any complex mental health needs exhibited by the individual, to construct a complex care plan that prevents these conditions from becoming life-limiting.